 The Castle of Gondar

-The castle in Gondar that was built during the Gondorine period is the main attraction of Gondor.
+The castles in Gondar were built during the Gondorine period, and are the main attraction in Gondar.
 The castle that is located in the middle of town was built by Emperor Fasildes, he reigned from 1632-1667.
-The design of the castle has Portuguese, Moorish and Indian influence.
+The design of the castles has Portuguese, Moorish and Indian influence.
 The architectural designs in Axum and Lalibella are attributed to the Axuminte Kingdom of ancient Ethiopia.
 It is best to view the city from Goha hotel.

 King Lalibella was the key figure in the construction of the Ethiopian Capital Roha (now Lalibella).
 This is the location that has the rock-hewn churches of Lalibella, one of the churches Medhane Alem is the largest monolithic church in the world.
 According to legend it took 23 years to build the church which has Axumite style windows against the walls and is below the ground surface.

 Axum is one of the important archeological sites in northern Ethiopia.
-The main attraction of Axum is the Obelisk.
-The Obelisk has a wide base with artistic designs from top to bottom; the Obelisk is cut out from a single stone.
-The artistic work of the obelisk is credited for the Axumite kingdom.
+The main attraction of Axum is the Obelisks, there are many of them, in various states of condition – from very good to falling over and sinking into the ground.
+The Obelisks have a wide base with artistic designs from top to bottom.
+An Obelisk is cut out from a single stone.
+The artistic work of the obelisks is credited for the Axumite kingdom.
 The Ark of the Covenant also rests in Axum and visiting the local museum with a tour of Queen of Sheba’s bath will be an experience.

 Colorful Eastern Ethiopia

-Harare and Dire-Dawa: There are six gates in Harare; streets lead from each gate and meet at the square of the city called Feres Magala (Horse Market).
+Harar and Dire-Dawa: There are six gates in Harar; streets lead from each gate and meet at the center square of the city called Feres Magala (Horse Market).
 There are 368 alleyways squeezed into just 1 sq km.
 You will see men feeding Hyenas; it is a tradition of the area.
 It is interesting to experience this tradition.